 NIST Special Publication (SP) 800-160, Volume 2, Systems Security Engineering: Cyber Resiliency Considerations for the Engineering of Trustworthy secure systems, defines cyber resiliency as the ability to anticipate, withstand, recover from, and adapt to adverse conditions, stresses, attacks, or compromises on systems that use or are enabled by cyber resources regardless of the source.
 Cyber resiliency has a strong relationship to cybersecurity but, like privacy, represents a distinct problem domain and solution space.
 Cyber resiliency supports mission assurance, for missions which depend on IT and OT systems, in a contested environment.
 The Cybersecurity Framework specifically addresses cyber resiliency through the ID.BE-5 and PR.PT-5 subcategories, and through those within the Recovery function.
 Other Cybersecurity Framework subcategories may help organizations determine whether their current state adequately supports cyber resiliency, whether additional elements are necessary, and how to close gaps, if any.
 Many organizations find that they need to ensure that the target state includes an effective combination of fault-tolerance, adversity-tolerance, and graceful degradation in relation to the mission goals.
 The Cybersecurity Framework supports high-level organizational discussions; additional and more detailed recommendations for cyber resiliency may be found in various cyber resiliency models/frameworks and in guidance such as in SP 800-160 Vol. 2.

 Yes.
-The approach was developed for use by organizations that span the largest to the smallest organizations.
+The approach was developed for use by organizations that span the from the largest to the smallest of organizations.

 NIST has a long-standing and on-going effort supporting small business cybersecurity.
 This is accomplished by providing guidance through websites, publications, meetings, and events.
 This includes a Small Business Cybersecurity Corner website that puts a variety of government and other cybersecurity resources for small businesses in one site.
 That includes the Federal Trade Commission’s information about how small businesses can make use of the Cybersecurity Framework.